QuangPham2404/Ultilizing-Computer-Vision-and-Support-Vector-Machine-for-Sitting-Posture-Assessment/README.md

 With these contributions, our research aims to make posture monitoring accessible and practical for a broad audience, promoting better sitting habits and reducing posture-related health issues around the world.

 ## **II.
 Codes explanation**

+### 1. Libraries used

+This project uses the following libraries/packages:
+1. cv2 library: for obtaining real-time input video stream from webcam and processing each frame in the video stream
+2. mediapipe library: uses Pose Landmarker Model to detect key joints coordinates to calculate feature data for SVM model
+3. win10toast library: for notifying the user when incorrect posture is detected
+4. joblib library: for saving and loading the trained SVM model as a .pkl file
+5. numpy library: for handling SVM input vectors
+6. os library: for navigating and making changes in directory (combine files, etc)

+### 2. Program files